 Just over a mile away from the surf contest, the Elliott Museum holds its annual celebration of vintage cars.
 This juried car show features classics from the museum’s collection as well as cars from private collectors in Martin County and beyond.

-Taking place at Stuart’s Memorial Park, this seafood festival is only in its second year but is already making waves in the area by pulling in entertainment heavy hitters, like Wyclef Jean from the Fugees and The Original Wailers lineup including Al Anderson.
-Of course, there will also be seafood, fried food, and desserts provided by local eateries, as well as beer tents from Bud Light and local craft breweries.
+Taking place at Stuart’s Memorial Park, this seafood festival is only in its third year but already making waves in the area.
+Last year, the festival pulled local heavy hitters like Wyclef Jean from the Fugees and The Original Wailers lineup including Al Anderson.
+Keep your eye on the site to find out this year’s all-star lineup.

 Where to Stay Hutchinson Shores Resort & Spa